aravind-sadharani/chandraveena/src/blog/release1-patdeep/index.md

 <you-tube videoid="4smgSeLpiYo"></you-tube>
 <br>

 In this session, I present *Raga Patdeep* on Chandraveena.
 Even though as a scale, Raga Patdeep is similar to Melakarta Gaurimanohari, I present the Raga as a *Vikrit* or an altered Raga belonging to the Kharaharapriya or Palasi family of Ragas.
 The altered note is Nishad.
 Here, I explore the Raga in Alap, Jod and Jhala, and conclude with a Pallavi in Chautala.
+I am privileged to be accompanied by Pandit Sanjay Agle for the Pallavi session.

+Sanjay Agle is a master Pakhawaj player coming from a family and tradition of Pakhawaj players.
+His grandfather Ambadas Agle was a legendary pakhawaj player.
+Sanjay Agle learnt from his father Kalidas Agle, and another renowned pakhawaj player Swami Pagaldas.
+His sister Chitrangana is also a very well known Pakhawaj player.

 ## Program Notes